Did you know?

 Is email video marketing right for you?

 Video marketing is only growing.
+Video advertising and distribution is spreading far and wide.
 Businesses are now dedicating more dollars to video marketing than ever before and they’re using beautiful, high-quality video to tell their story.
 If you’re not using video in your email campaigns, you’re falling behind your competition.

 Think about your goals – if your users are at the top of the marketing funnel, you’ll want to use video in your emails to attract their attention and keep your brand on their mind.
 If your users are lower down the funnel, you’ll want to link your video to an owned landing page that will enable you to collect more user information or possibly get them to convert then and there.
 Luckily, the opportunities are endless and the process is simple.